Balance Physical Therapists

 When you lose your balance, you’re at risk of having a serious injury such as head trauma or a broken bone.
 Whether or not you’re injured in a fall, experiencing loss of balance and having one serious fall can lead to an intense fear of falling.
-Your physical therapist at TRI Physical Therapy in Brooklyn is experienced in body balance physical therapy (PT).
+Your physical therapist at Balance PT in Brooklyn is experienced in body balance physical therapy (PT).
 Get the help you need to return to a fully functioning life.

 Physical Therapy for Balance

 Physical therapists are highly trained in helping you improve multiple systems of your body, including the ability to stay upright.
 Balance physical therapy in Brooklyn is customized to your unique needs.
 A physical therapist can help you with balance problems to: